nzfeng/MsFit/README.md

 * [WordNet](https://wordnet.princeton.edu/).
 Useful structure/classifications, also doesn't seem to have pop culture, etc. Has a C API.
 * The more I research, the more I'm leaning towards just compiling a wordlist (no structure or tags.)
 (Only sorting is done by word length)

+# Fill algorithm
+Ultimately the fill algorithm will be some variant of BFS or DFS...
+Here are some options:
+* naive DFS
+* naive BFS; memory issues might prevent this from being much better than DFS
+* dancing links

 # TODO
 * Export `.puz` file format
 * Support other major crossword types, such as British style, Japanese style, diagramless, etc.